PASTAplus/PEP/peps/pep-25.md

 ### Functional Requirements

 - All records must be queryable by: `service`, `method`, `resource`, `entryTime` range, and `ediToken.ediId` (`ediToken->>'ediId'`) where present
-- Robot filtering must occur **before** records are submitted to the Audit Manager; the service itself does not filter robots
+- The logger will assume that robot filtering has occurred before records are submitted to the logger; the service itself does not filter robots
 - User-facing reports must anonymize identity: real identity (`ediToken->>'ediId'`) should not be exposed; substitute with `user-<hash>` or `user-N` and handle null token/identity as anonymous
 - IP addresses must never be exposed directly in user-facing reports; used only for internal geolocation enrichment
 - EDI tokens must never be exposed in any API response